Merilyn

 Actors present different accounts as they were recorded in the media at the time.
 The imagery builds around the pink house, seaside and nuclear plant and accumulates and dissipates in different ways to create a sense of a volatile environment where all forms of life are entangled.
 The over-arching motif is the environment that the nuclear plant seeps into — land, sea and air — metamorphosing and mutating because of human actions and now, beyond human control.
 The birds are the constant presence, and unstoppable.

-Ava and Birdie
+Ava and Birdie (Monette Lee)

 Ava and Birdie (Monette Lee), BIRDS 2020

-Deryn and Robin
+Deryn and Robin (Dane Carson)

 Deryn and Robin (Dane Carson), BIRDS 2020